Furanku/Tools.js/README.md

-Tooljs
+Tool.js
 ======

-Tooljs is an assembly of various javascript utilities.
+Tools.js is an assembly of various javascript utilities.